mppav/ct_teamwork/README.md

-# Data for the research "Modern information technologies for the organization of students' research work as a means of developing collective work skills".
+# Data for the research "Modern information technologies for the organization of students' research work as a means of developing teamwork skills".

 ## Authors: